fivdi/onoff/README.md

 GPIO also follow this this setting.
 The valid values for activeLow are true and false.
 Setting activeLow to true inverts.
 Optional, the default value is false.
+- reconfigureDirection - A boolean value specifying whether the direction for the GPIO should be reconfigured even though the direction is already configured correctly.
+When an application starts, the direction of a GPIO used by that application may already be configured correctly, for example, from a previous run of the application.
+Reconfiguring the direction of that GPIO can result in unwanted side effects.
+For example, if a GPIO is already configured as an output and it is reconfigured as an output by passing 'out' to the constructor, the value of that output will be set to 0.
+In some applications this is not desirable and the value of the output should not be modified.
+The reconfigureDirection can help here.
+If reconfigureDirection is set to false the direction of a GPIO that is already correctly configured will not be reconfigured.
+Optional, the default value is true.

 GPIOs on Linux are identified by unsigned integers.
 These are the numbers that should be passed to the onoff Gpio constructor when exporting GPIOs to